marlyr/ascii.fm/README.md

     ```bash
     pip install -r requirements.txt
     ```
+4. Create an API key for [last.fm](https://www.last.fm/api).

-4. Set up your environment variables by creating a `.env` file in the project directory and adding your Last.fm API key:
+4. Set up your environment variables by creating a `.env` file in the project directory and adding your last.fm API key:

     ```
     API_KEY=your_last_fm_api_key